om00sman/haplo_afp/README.md

 sra_accession.sh: Bash script used to download raw reads and Hi-C data from NCBI Sequence Read Archive using sratoolkit v3.0.0.

 hifiasm.sh: Bash script for assembly of raw Hifi reads using hifiasm v0.19.9.

+hifiasm_hi_C.sh: Bash script for assembly of *Cryptacanthodes maculatus* genome with Hi-C data using hifiasm v0.19.9.
 ### 2. analysis
 ### 3. figure_code